Travesties: Original production

-Travesties was subsequently produced by the Boston University School of Theater Arts.

-1978 German TV film

-A German version was directed for TV by Hans Lietzau, and :de:Hans W. Reichel in 1978 with Martin Benrath, Nikolaus Paryla, and :de:Klaus Guth.

 1993 production

-A revival of the play, with a revised text which abbreviated Cecily's lecture on Lenin in Act II by moving much of it to the interval, was given by the Royal Shakespeare Company at its theatre in the Barbican Arts Centre in September 1993, directed by Adrian Noble.
-The production was transferred to the Savoy Theatre in March 1994 and ran there until June 1994.
-A reading was given at the British Library in February 2008, featuring John Hurt.
+A revival of the play, directed by Adrian Noble and featuring a revised text that abbreviated Cecily's lecture on Lenin in Act II by moving much of it to the interval, was staged by the Royal Shakespeare Company at its theatre in the Barbican Arts Centre in September 1993.
+The production transferred to the Savoy Theatre in March 1994.